ghmcadams/vscode-lintlens/packages/lintlens/README.md

 ## Known Issues

 - ESLint v4.15.0 added an official location for rules to store a URL to their documentation in the rule metadata in [eslint/eslint#9788](https://github.com/eslint/eslint/pull/9788).
 This adds the URL to all the existing rules so anything consuming them can know where their documentation is without having to resort to external packages to guess.
 If your plugin hasn't included this metadata, its possible you have an older version that needs to be updated.
-- Parsing js configs (flat and legacy) is somewhat limited, but should work in almost all cases.
+- Parsing JS/TS configs (flat and legacy) is somewhat limited, but should work in almost all cases.
   - Simple exporting of a config works
   - Exporting from a variable works
+  - `defineConfig()` and similar call wrappers work
   - Finding rules through rest spread works
   - rule option validation does not work when variables are used
   - Beyond that, parsing could be improved
+  - TypeScript configs with dynamic runtime features (top-level await, conditional imports) may fail to parse
-  - Additionally, the language mode must match `javascript` or `javascriptreact`.
+  - Additionally, the language mode must match `javascript`, `javascriptreact`, or `typescript` for flat config files
 - Intellisense does not work for YAML config files
 - Rule option validation does not work for YAML config files
 - Can sometimes mistakenly activate for config files for other tools like `stylelint` and `putout`, which have similar config structures